General info:

 Exercise: In 400 words or less, write a scene in which the character's actions

 backfire, leading to a result contrary to what the actor desired.
-Show us how this
+Show how this

-can be used to increase narrative tension and thus drive the story forward.
+narrative can increase tension and thus drive the story forward.

 -------------------------